 Evidently, the mountain continued to display the physical evidences of God’s presence, which kept the people in fear.
 They kept their distance and asked Moses to relay God’s message to them.
 They did not want to have God speak directly to them because of their fear.

 Moses explained that they did not need to be afraid.
-God’s motive in displaying such power with His presence was to make such an impact on them that they would not want to disobey Him because of who He is.
-So, while the people stayed at a distance, Moses goes back into the thick darkness of God’s presence.
+God’s motive in displaying such a powerful presence was to make such an impact on them that they would not want to disobey Him.
+So, while the people stayed at a distance, Moses went back into the thick darkness of God’s presence.

 Usually, when I think of God’s presence, I think of light.
 God descended in fire so intense that it produced a thick dark cloud.
 Darkness always pictures gloom and fear and lack of direction.
-I think it is interesting that when God is defining sin, it is presented in such an atmosphere as to picture the consequences that would follow if one chose to disobey.
+I think it is interesting that when God is giving the law, the means by which we can identify sin, it is presented in such an atmosphere as to picture the consequences that would follow if one chose to disobey.
 He was inspiring a healthy “fear” to deter those He loved from disobedience.

 Ex.
 20:22 And the LORD said unto Moses, Thus thou shalt say unto the children of Israel, Ye have seen that I have talked with you from heaven.